polterguy/peeples/help-files/Peeples/02 - Access rights.md

 _"execute file"_ Hyperlambda permission access object types.
 This would not be possible either, since Hyperlambda is a functional programming language, and as long as some user can read a file, he can simply read that file's content, transform it into Hyperlambda, and then evaluate the resulting lambda object.
+However, since access is arguably determined at a _"lower"_ level than at the execution level of evaluation objects, this is arguably irrelevant, but might feel unintuitive in the beginning until you get used to it.
+You can also restrict a user's ability to execute code on your server, by making sure you use **[eval-whitelist]** instead of **[eval]** when executing code you are not certain about whether or not is safe.

-For all non-root account types, the only files the user can write to, are his personal files, inside of the user's _"home"_ folder, in the _"/users/xxx-username-xxx/"_ folder, in addition to all files inside of the _"/common/"_ folder, which are files common to all users.
+For all non-root account types, the only files the user can write to, are his personal files, inside of the user's _"home"_ folder, in the _"/users/username/"_ folder, in addition to all files inside of the _"/common/"_ folder, which are files common to all users.

+Due to the above paragraph, you should as a general rule never allow a user to execute Hyperlambda files, neither from the _"/common/"_ folder, nor from the _"/users/"_ folder, unless using the **[eval-whitelist]** event securely, to avoid having any random user execute a malicious piece of code in your server.
+There are no places in Phosphorus Five where this is being done though, unless you explicitly create this type of logic yourself, in your own code.

 **Notice**, for a _"guest"_ account, his _"home"_ folder actually **is** the _"/common/"_ folder.